 - This is an online course featuring video lectures from the UIUC Spring 2017 course taught by Professor Bruce Reznick. - Text: Stephen D. Fisher.
 (1999).
 Complex Variables (2nd Edition).
-Dover. - Students must be able view assignments online, write out solutions, then scan or take a photo of their written work and upload it to Moodle to meet set deadlines. - This course requires multiple exams that may be taken online.
+Dover. - Students must be able view assignments online, write out solutions, then scan or take a photo of their written work and upload it to Moodle to meet set deadlines. - This course requires multiple proctored exams.